A jaded nobleman voraciously feeds off the spiritual energy of planet Earth, endangering the very fabric of space and time.

 Peoples of the Earth, beware of Duke Cosmico: you are what he eats.

-Cosmico is an award-winning short animation film by C.J.
+Cosmico is a short animation film by C.J.
 Lazaretti.
 Made in the cut-out style of Terry Gilliam's seminal vignettes for Monty Python's Flying Circus, it takes an irreverent look at religion, the universe and other existential creature comforts.
 Not bad for a three-minute short, huh?

 "All your questions about religions answered in three minutes."

 "Unique...great visuals, music and style."